awans2023/CVE/README.md

 </script>
 </html>
 ```
-The impact of this vulnerability
+The impact of this vulnerability:\
 An attacker can use SQL injection to bypass a web application's authentication and authorization mechanisms and retrieve the contents of an entire database.
 SQLi can also be used to add, modify and delete records in a database, affecting data integrity.
 Under the right circumstances, SQLi can also be used by an attacker to execute OS commands, which may then be used to escalate an attack even further.

-How to fix this vulnerability
+How to fix this vulnerability:\
 Use parameterized queries when dealing with SQL queries that contain user input.
 Parameterized queries allow the database to understand which parts of the SQL query should be considered as user input, therefore solving SQL injection.